ekoyle/ctfd-incorrect_penalty_challenges-plugin/README.md

 # Incorrect Penalty Challenges for CTFd

-This CTFd plugin creates a challenge type which awards a penalty for the number of failed attempts when the challenge is solved.
-The total penalty is `-(penalty * failures)`, with a cap such that the challenge will not be worth less than `minimum` points.
+This CTFd plugin creates a challenge type which awards a penalty of `penalty` points for each failed attempt.
+The total penalty for a given challenge can be capped by setting `max_penalty` to something other than 0.

 The code is based off of the dynamic_challenges plugin that is included in CTFd.